-Well in my opinion, communication is the most important skill in business as well –especially when it comes to the one aspect of business that I’ll speak of here, marketing.
+In my opinion, communication is the most critical skill in business, especially when it comes to the one aspect of business that I’ll speak of here, marketing.

 Effective Marketing Communications

 Effective marketing communications will not only bridge the gap between you and your target market, but it will also magnetically draw them across that bridge toward you and then captivate them.

 Effective marketing communications should never be a one-way street where only one party is doing all the speaking — then it’s not a conversation.

 As marketers, we should always be looking to create and maintain conversations.
 Otherwise, it’s more like a lecture where someone speaks at you rather than with you.